 It seems to me that the opinion that it only takes a good product to be successful in the market is especially strong in the technology sector.
 In high-tech markets many companies and solutions are driven by continuous innovation.
 In addition many of these companies have founders with a technical background who are keen to innovate and improve what they have built.
 It is very easy for technology start-ups and emerging vendors to fall into this trap.
 The initial success of their solution in combination with fresh venture capital money on the table make it easy to underestimate the challenges (and costs) of breaking into new markets.
 So when you are growing your company please make sure that you give your products the chance to get evaluated by the customer.
 Spending all your money on product innovation without doing a good job in sales and marketing won’t work.
 Equally just sending out more sales people and expecting them to generate the trust needed for successful completion of a sale is pretty much doomed.
 Last but not least doing marketing and generating leads without a proper sales team to follow up on those leads and without a product to fulfil the expectations you have created won’t make sense either.

 So if you are planning to succeed you should try to integrate your product development, marketing and sales efforts to leverage the synergies and to make sure that you don’t create any bottle necks.
+Cast techologies foundry can help you develop a prototype design.
 Influencer Relations with its sub-disciplines of PR, Analyst Relations and social media marketing can help you to align your efforts by not only giving you more visibility in the market, but also by providing a feedback channel and a 3rd party perspective on your products.
 So if you truly believe that you have a killer product I encourage you to give it the chance to sell itself – not only to your customers but also to those influencers out there who will in the end shape the way your solution and your company is perceived in the market.